Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/HT_&_VHT-Operations/Transmit-Beamforming_and_more.md

 ---

-### Beacon Frames
+### `Beacon Frames & Probe Responses` : `AP Beamforming Capabilities`

 - Sent from the `Beamformer / AP` to `Broacast`
 - Beacon frames include the HT Capabilities and VHT Capabilities tags, which signal beamforming capabilities and support in 802.11n/ac networks.
-- These fields indicate whether an AP (Access Point) or STA (Station) can perform transmit beamforming, receive beamforming, and related operations.
+- These fields indicate whether an AP (Access Point) can perform transmit beamforming, receive beamforming, and related operations.

 #### This Beacon Frame es showing that the AP `SU Single User`  beamformer: